How do I clean Selective and Haven Feeders?

 Should l offer suet to my birds in the summer?

-For most of the continental U.S. we don’t recommend suet during the hot summer months.
+Be careful serving suet during the hot summer months.
 Suet turns rancid in the heat.
-If you want to still use a suet product, we recommend the “Delight” suet products that have a higher grain and lower fat content; these are recommended for temperatures above 85 degrees and will not drip as ‘regular’ suets will.
+If you want to still use a suet product, we recommend the no melt suet.
+These have a higher grain and lower fat content; these are recommended for temperatures above 85 degrees and will not drip as ‘regular’ suets will.

 What is the best feeder to use to attract certain birds – cardinals, chickadees, orioles, bluebirds etc?